Rift-Entertainment/Rift-Production-Tool/README.md

     - Once the champ select is over, the program may stop running

 ##### Design
-    * The webpage being hosted on a webserver, the same webserver will contain the json file and some local images.
-        --> Find how we will modify the json file using a python script
+    While the website is hosted on a webserver, with notably the json in the same directory on the server, a python program uses the LCU API to gaher information from the ongoing champion select.
+Said program uses the library "paramiko" in order to establish a ssh conenction to the machine hosting the website, more precisely it uses SFTP to open the json file and update its content and save it again on the server machine.

 #### Step 2 - (No tournament API) Stat tracking